naasking/HigherLogics.Google.Datastore/README.md

 namespace to designate the entity keys.
 At the moment, only Int64 keys are supported.

+One caveat: this library is intentionally limited to relatively flat POCOs, where entities don't contain foreign keys to other entities.
+Any such nested relations will be serialized as embedded entities.
+Anything more starts needing ORM-like features, requiring session-level map of keys to/from entities, transparently loading of associations and collections, and other features that can drastically impact performance.

+So at the moment, associations to foreign entities must be designated by a property of type Key as with the usual Datastore API, and they must be manually loaded, inserted, etc.

 # Custom Value Conversions

 Mapping should work for most built in CLR types, including all primitive